Skip to main content

 1) Runs a Single OS

 This can be advantageous if you only use one operating system, but it is disadvantageous if you need to be able to use it on various operating systems.
-Lightweight virtual machines can use to run an earlier version of the same operating system.
+Lightweight virtual machines can be used to run an earlier version of the same operating system.

 2) Insufficient security measures